None. There is currently no minimum continuing legal education (MCLE) requirement for attorneys in Massachusetts.

 Newly admitted attorneys are required to take Practicing with Professionalism within 18 months of admission.
 This course is offered by the state and Attorney Credits does not offer this course.

 No. Massachusetts attorneys monitor their own progress and verify their own completion once the course has been completed.

-You may also contact Attorney Credits by phone.
+You may also contact iCourse by phone.
 For further assistance and information about Massachusetts CLE, please call our Support Center at (760) 434-1885.

-Massachusetts does not have a CLE requirement at this time.
+There are no Massachusetts Bar CLE requirements at this time.

-Attorney Credits state-of-the art CLE website is open 24 hours a day, 7 days a week, 365 days a year – so you can complete your Massachusetts CLE courses when and where it’s convenient for you!
+Attorney Credits state-of-the art CLE website is open 24 hours a day, 7 days a week, 365 days a year, so you can complete your Massachusetts CLE courses when and where it's convenient for you!
 With CLE Your Way, you can complete your Massachusetts CLE courses on most computers, laptops, tablets & smartphones.
 If you prefer to study online you can take streaming video CLE courses.
-Or you can download your MA CLE courses as an MP3 or Video Download CLE course and study your Massachusetts CLE just about anywhere.
+Or you can download your MA CLE courses and study your Massachusetts CLE just about anywhere.
 Attorney Credits is an approved provider of CLE around the country and we currently offer continuing legal education (CLE) for attorneys in 48 states.
 We make it easy, convenient and affordable to complete your MA CLE courses online!

 Lawyers in Massachusetts may take as many online Massachusetts CLE credit hours as needed to remain competent to practice law.